 ELECTIONEERING: Only information electioneering shall be used in any Local election.
-The method and medium of this information shall be restricted within the confines of each Local, and determined at a regular November meeting.
+The method and medium of this information shall be restricted within the confines of each Local as determined in the Local By-Laws, or agreed to by the membership at a previous meeting with quorum that provides 30 days' notice to the election.
 Any violation of this clause shall nullify the violating candidate's eligibility.